 Emphasis will be placed on theoretical analysis of translated texts comparing them with the original texts.
 The course will include translation exercises using articles taken from newspapers, magazines, and books.
-Prerequisites: JPN353 (or JPN351)
+Prerequisite: JPN345(or former JPN349, JPN353)

 JPN407.
 Translating Japanese to English: Theory and Practice (4cr)